StoyPenny/activity-weather/README.md

 - **5-Level Rating System**: Detailed activity ratings from Poor to Excellent with color-coded timeline
 - **Hourly Ratings**: Color-coded timeline showing optimal times for each activity with nuanced feedback
 - **Responsive Design**: Built with Tailwind CSS and shadcn/ui components
-- **Fallback System**: Gracefully falls back to mock data if API is unavailable

 ## Activity Scoring Customization